There's a "stablecoin invasion" happening. Will this price-stabilized virtual currency be the next big thing to disrupt the crypto space?

 Fiat-collateralized stablecoins are the simplest structure a stablecoin can have, and simplicity has big advantages.
 It’s easy to understand for anyone new to cryptocurrencies, which can allow for more widespread adoption of this new technology.

 As long as the economy of the country a stablecoin is pegged to stays stable, it is guaranteed that the value of a properly collateralized coin will not fluctuate either.
 This means even if the entire cryptocurrency economy collapsed and the price of Bitcoin went down to $0, it would not affect a fiat-backed stablecoin at all.

 Types of fiat-collaterized stablecoins

 Commodity-collateralized stablecoins are backed by other kinds of interchangeable assets, such as precious metals.
-The most common commodity to be collateralized is gold — however, there are also stablecoins backed by oil, real estate, and baskets of various precious metals.
+The most common commodity to be collateralized is gold — however, there are also stablecoins backed by oil, real estate, and various precious metals.

 Holders of commodity-backed stablecoins essentially hold a tangible asset that has real value — something most cryptocurrencies do not have.
 These commodities even have the potential to appreciate in value over time, which gives increased incentive for people to hold and use these coins.

 In the case of commodity-collateralized stablecoins, anyone in the world could conceivably invest in precious metals like gold, or even real estate in Switzerland.
 Some of these kinds of assets have generally only been reserved for the wealthy, but stablecoins open up new possibilities of investments to average individuals globally.